yuisanae2f/DataStructure/README.md

 ## Ancient
 > has the functions written with C in order to implement.
 > its generic defines the method for it to work.
-> it would have been defined similar to this.
+> it would have been defined similar to the following code.
 ```cpp
 template<>
 class _WhateverAncient<Whatever::Plain>;